-Figure 17.11: It is possible to insert comments in profile graphs.
-Chapter 18
+Figure 17.9: It is possible to insert comments in profile graphs.

-Controling MLKit Compilation
+Controlling MLKit Compilation

 We have already described how to compile and run single source files (Section 2.8) and MLB-files (Chapter 15).
-In the following sections, we give an overview of MLKit options for controling printing and layout of intermediate forms.
-One useful command-line option is the -help option; Appendix A shows the output of executing mlkit -help in a version of the MLKit that uses the native x86 backend.
+In the following sections, we give an overview of MLKit options for controlling printing and layout of intermediate forms.
+One useful command-line option is the -help option; Appendix A shows the output of executing mlkit -help.